 For the first time in 25 years, the Occupational Safety and Health Administration (OSHA) increased monetary penalties for standards violations under the provisions of the Federal Civil Penalties Inflation Adjustment Act.

-In November 2015, the U.S. Congress enacted legislation requiring federal agencies to adjust their civil penalties for inflation, and the Department of Labor subsequently adjusted penalties for its cost-1174933_1920agencies, including the Occupational Safety and Health Administration (OSHA) effective August 2, 2016.
+In November 2015, the U.S. Congress enacted legislation requiring federal agencies to adjust their civil penalties for inflation, and the Department of Labor subsequently adjusted penalties for its agencies, including the Occupational Safety and Health Administration (OSHA) effective August 2, 2016.

 Penalties Dependent on Type of Violation